-In this resistance band kit workout guide you will find:
+In this resistance band kit workout guide, you will find:

 - A video guide demonstrating how to use resistance bands.
 It includes several options for standing and floor-based exercises.

 - Two workouts with photos and descriptions about how to do the exercises.
 One is an upper body workout, and the other is a Pilates-inspired core workout.
-The workouts contain DIFFERENT exercises to the ones I’ve included in the video guide.
+The workouts contain DIFFERENT exercises from the ones I’ve included in the video guide.

 - General technique tips on how to use exercise resistance bands